lwjglgamedev/vulkanbook/bookcontents/chapter-19/chapter-19.md

 Let's dissect the method:
 - We first iterate over the models and their associated entities.
 - We get the meshes associated to the model.
-- If the model is animated, we need to cerate an indirect command for each of the entities and meshes, no instanced render will be used.
+- If the model is animated, we need to create an indirect command for each of the entities and meshes, no instanced render will be used.
 This is why we create always the commands with `instanceCount` equal to `1`.
 We need to properly set the `firstInstance` vale.
 In this case, for  each mesh of the entity we just increase the value with one.
 Later on, in the shaders we will use the built in variable `gl_InstanceIndex`, which will help us to navigate through the `buffInstanceData` data.
 In each mesh that we will process for animated models for each entity the `gl_InstanceIndex` will be equal to the value set in the `firstInstance` field.